-At the start of the national pandemic in March 2020, the Council transformed into a Breckland facing EMT and Gold command group which included two Directors and several of the key senior management team.
-The group initially met daily, adapting and responding quickly to ensure critical services were maintained and a number of sub-cells were set up to focus on key areas: Critical services, Communications, Resources, Communities, Business/Economy and Recovery.
-Key members of the management team attended Norfolk groups such as SCG, TCG, Outbreak boards, Engagement boards and resilience and recovery groups.
-The Chief Executive left the Council in October 2020 and since that time the Executive Directors have encompassed this work within their own remits, alongside support from the recruitment of a temporary part time Head of Paid Service.
-The Gold group and sub cells work at both a Norfolk level and at a local level.
-This structure continued into 2020-21 with the regularity of meetings adapted as required depending on the issues faced at the time.
-By the end of the financial year both a Gold meeting and an EMT meeting was held weekly.
+Throughout 2021-22 senior staff have continued to meet regularly as CMT and as Gold when required, adapting and responding quickly to ensure critical services were maintained.
+Key members of the management team continued to attend Norfolk groups such as SCG, TCG, Outbreak boards, Engagement boards and resilience and recovery groups.
+The Gold group and sub cells work at both a Norfolk level and at a local level with the regularity of meetings adapted as required depending on the issues faced at the time.
+By the end of the financial year Gold meetings were not being held as we moved into the next phase of 'living with Covid'.